Fire and rescue services

 You'll need a visa to travel to Ghana.

 Entry and exit conditions can change at short notice.
-Contact an embassy or high commission of Ghana for details about visas, currency, customs and quarantine rules.
+Contact the High Commission of Ghana for details about visas, currency, customs and quarantine rules.

-You need to carry a valid yellow fever vaccination certificate to enter Ghana.
-You may be asked to show your certificate when you leave.
-(See Health)
+You'll need a valid yellow fever vaccination certificate to enter Ghana.
+Some airlines may want to see one when you leave.

 More information: